dgraph-io/dgraph-docs/content/enterprise-features/multitenancy.md

 ## Namespace

-A multi-tenancy Namespace acts as a logical silo.
+A multi-tenancy Namespace acts as a logical silo, so data stored in one namespace is not accessible from another namespace.
 Each namespace has a group guardian (with root access to that namespace), and a unique `uint64` identifier.
-The data stored in one namespace will not be accessible by another namespace.
-Each user is part of a single namespace, and cross-namespace queries are not allowed.
+Users are members of a single namespace, and cross-namespace queries are not allowed.

+{{% notice "note" %}}
-A user can be part of multiple namespaces, but the user has to be created separately for each namespace.
+If a user wants to access multiple namespaces, the user needs to be created separately for each namespace.
+{{% /notice %}}

 The default namespace (`0x00`) is called a `galaxy`.
 A [Guardian of the Galaxy](#guardians-of-the-galaxy) has special access to create or delete namespaces and change passwords of